ak0384221/Labour_and_ProductionData_analysis/README.md

-# 🏭 Garments Factory Production Analysis
+# 🏭  Factory Production and labour Analysis

 This project analyzes production data from a garments factory using Microsoft Excel, focusing on performance tracking and data-driven insights.